-As a result, the purpose of this article is not to talk about how club soccer can assist in achieving athletic college scholarships or a professional career.
-At FCUSA, we have developed 4 alumni that have seen stints of playing professional soccer.
-We are very proud of the long list of alumni that have played soccer in college.
+The purpose of this article is not to talk about how club soccer can assist in achieving athletic college scholarships or a professional career.
+At FCUSA, we have developed six professional soccer players.
+We are proud of the long list of alumni that have played soccer in college.
 However, the reality is that many of our club players do not move on to play college soccer.
 Therefore, my purpose here is to provide an overview for parents about how the journey of club soccer can shape the future of your child.

-So as a father, I asked myself, “What happens if my son doesn’t play on the national team, or receive an athletic scholarship, or even play college soccer after investing 12+ years into club soccer?
+So as a father, I asked myself, “What happens if my son doesn’t receive an athletic scholarship, or even play college soccer after investing 12+ years into club soccer?

 In my opinion, the most important aspect of deciding to devote your family to a child’s club soccer career is to set realistic expectations.
 If the sole focus is to achieve a college soccer athletic scholarship, you likely will be disappointed.

 Did you know the odds of a male high school soccer player moving on to play college soccer (at any level) is 13:1, or 7.6%?
 The odds for a female high school soccer player advancing on to play college soccer is 10:1, or 10%.
-Achieving an athletic scholarship, which is only offered at the division 1 level, is even rarer.
+Achieving an athletic scholarship, which is only offered at the division 1 level, is less likely.

 To provide guidance we have created a college pathway program designed to educate our players and parents not only on the college soccer recruitment process but also the general college admissions process.